Easy & Refreshing

 Other tools I swear by for this recipe (and pretty much everything in the kitchen) include:

-- A lemon juicer (makes your life WAY easier)
+- A lemon juicer (so much easier)

 - Garlic press (because no one has time to chop garlic by hand)

-- A sharp chef’s knife (trust me, you’ll thank me later)
+- A sharp chef’s knife

-- A solid wooden cutting board (you just can’t beat it)
+- A solid wooden cutting board

 Boost Your Gut Health

-Because the Brassica family contains compounds that your gut bacteria love—and those compounds can have a huge impact on your gut health.
+The Brassica family contains compounds that your gut bacteria love—and those compounds can have a huge impact on your gut health.
 They help encourage the growth of beneficial bacteria that your body needs for optimal digestion.

-Now, you might be thinking, “Yeah, that’s great, but I can’t tolerate cruciferous vegetables.
+You might be thinking, “Yeah, that’s great, but I can’t tolerate cruciferous vegetables.
 My doctor even told me to go on a Low FODMAP diet.“

 Hormone Balancer